Ontario family law valuation guide

 How it works

-Tell us the property and whether you need a current or date-of-separation value.
-We confirm the fee and turnaround up front, with no surprises.
+Tell us the property, purpose, intended users, and whether you need a current or retrospective value.
+We confirm the scope, fee, and turnaround in writing.

 We arrange brief access with either spouse, an agent, or a tenant.
 Both parties do not need to attend, only access is required.